-Given the givens, then, it’s easy to see how automating and centralizing eCommerce operations to a single unified platform can help businesses easily adapt to the fickle nature of today’s consumer landscape.
+Given the givens, then, it’s easy to see how automating and centralizing eCommerce operations to a single unified platform can help businesses easily adapt to the fickle nature of today’s consumer landscape and improve customer loyalty.
 Attempting to implement manual or disparate operational systems within this context would, in fact, be next to impossible.
 The quick turnarounds and seamlessness that is a requisite in today’s shopping experiences can only be achieved through an all-in-one system.

 Since the ability to adapt seamlessly to customers’ demands is crucial to scaling, eCommerce businesses need to augment their eCommerce operations by enhancing their customers’ online experiences on their website.
 They can do that using third-party tools that can help them gain immediate and actionable insights into their customers’ behaviors and needs.
 These include: